tnyeanderson/heart-sms-backend/README.md

-# pulse-sms-backend
+# heart-sms-backend

-This project provides a database and API backend for Heart SMS, a fork of Pulse SMS.
+This project provides a database and API backend for HeartSMS, a fork of PulseSMS.
 Written in NodeJS.

 None of this would be possible without the work of Luke Klinker and TChilderhose.